ARowena/Assignment1MontesReyla-/README.md

 This repository contains two R codes ("Assigment1_Loblolly.R" and "TreeCode1.R", structed as follows:

 1. Sets the working directory,
-2. Links  codes dynamically (only for file XXXX),
+2. Links  codes dynamically (only for file "Assigment1_Loblolly.R"),
 3. Loads a R core Data Set,
-4. Conducts Descrive statistics.
+4. Conducts descrive statistics.

 The choosen data sets are: "Loblolly" and "Trees" and their analysis was performed using the logic described above.